anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: If there is no struggle, there is no progress.
+Quote: If the single man plant himself indomitably on his instincts, and there abide, the huge world will come round to him.

-By: Frederick Douglass
+By: Ralph Waldo Emerson